 In 2007, Verville began a relationship with the Boston Chamber Orchestra that would encompass over a decade of music-making.
 Beginning as an instrumentalist in the orchestra, he was asked to become Associate Conductor and later Principal Guest Conductor.
 He recorded music by Vaughan Williams for the orchestra’s 2013 international CD release.

-In Phoenix, his work with Arizona Pro Arte (an organization he founded) generated original and unique collaborative events.
-These included the incorporation of other artistic disciplines, organizations, and technology.
-This creative approach to programing resulted in exponential audience growth and sold out performances.
-His leadership helped build the organization to include a highly successful summer orchestral series, a chamber music program, a dance ensemble, establish a composer in residence, create a 50 minute “Symphonic Shots” performance, and institute a multi-year “Call for Scores” competition that at its height received over 920 applicants from forty countries in a single season.
+In Phoenix, he served from 2010-2017 as the founding Artistic Director and Conductor of Arizona Pro Arte.
+His presentations of unique and highly anticipated collaborative events resulted in exponential organizational and audience growth including numerous sold-out performances.
+During this time the orchestra grew to include a regular masterworks season, a summer orchestral series, educational performances, a chamber music program, a dance ensemble, and establish a composer in residence.
+He instituted an annual “Call for Scores” competition that at its height received over 920 applicants from forty countries in a single season.

-An award winner in the American Prize for Orchestral Performance, Verville was mentored by esteemed conductors James DePreist, Stephen Lord, Bruce Hangen, and Timothy Russell.
-Additionally he studied conducting in masterclasses with Neil Varon, David Effron, and at the renowned Monteux School and Music Festival with Michael Jinbo.
-He earned degrees in music from the University of Oklahoma, Arizona State University, and the Boston Conservatory.
+An award winner in the American Prize for Orchestral Performance, Verville was mentored by esteemed conductors James DePreist, Bruce Hangen, Timothy Russell, and additionally worked in masterclasses with David Effron, Markand Thakar, and Neil Varon.

 Timothy Verville resides in Georgia with his wife and two children.